 Capitol Reflections: ADA and Historic Buildings

-The Architect of the Capitol (AOC) works to continually improve physical access across the Capitol campus, using creative solutions to ensure the grounds and buildings provide access to all, while maintaining and preserving the historic fabric and character of Capitol Hill.
+The Architect of the Capitol (AOC) works to continually improve physical access across the U.S. Capitol campus, using creative solutions to ensure the grounds and buildings provide access to all, while maintaining and preserving the historic fabric and character of Capitol Hill.
 While we have made great strides in accessibility over the past 25 years, there is always room for improvement.

 As we celebrate the 25th anniversary of the Americans with Disabilities Act (ADA) this month, Executive Architect Kevin Hildebrand, Preservation and Architecture Branch, Design Services, at the Architect of the Capitol shares one of his favorite projects that increased accessibility around the Capitol campus.